AIGCEra/.github/document/readmemore.md

 Universe in the Sleeve
 </h1>
 <h2>
-	Every desktop software hides a cosmic-scale object hierarchy.
+	Every Desktop Software hides <i>a cosmic-scale object hierarchy</i>.
 We need a proper way to activate this object structure.
 What kind of activation is this?
 </h2>

 <h1 align=center>